What does the interview process look like at Sarah D. Culbertson Memorial Hospital?

 Example questions that we might ask you during an interview would be:

-Tell me about your first job you had.
+Tell me about the first job you had.
 What did you do to learn the ropes?

 Tell me about a situation when you had to make a quick decision to ensure your patient outcome was good.